Skip to main content

 Goal — Statewide Coverage

 Every town hall in Connecticut.
 Then every library, every DMV, every courthouse.
-Connecticut becomes the first state in America with universal nonverbal communication infrastructure.
+An early statewide effort to build nonverbal communication infrastructure across Connecticut.

 How a Pilot Works